 How is Grief Dialogues part of the solution?

 Grief Dialogues is an artistic movement to create a new conversation about dying, death, and grief.
-The conversation starts in a safe environment.
+Theatre is the great empathy generator.
+Using theatre to start the conversation, we build a safe environment.
 Its goal is to offer compassion, understanding and resources to those who mourn.
-The Grief Dialogues is also part of the Positive Death Activist Movement created by Megan Rosenbloom and Caitlin Doughty of Death Salon.

 With my collaborators and partners, we give voice to individual grief experiences and to organizations who help people in the process of dying and/or dealing with grief.